RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/replica-of-k8s.md

 ---
 Title: Creating replica databases on Kubernetes
-description: This task describes how to create and automate database replicas via the database controller
+description: How to create and automate database replicas using the database controller
 weight: 42
 alwaysopen: false
 categories: ["Platforms"]